Sanofi Genzyme Co-Pay Assistance Program

 If you are currently enrolled in our Co-Pay Assistance Program you will be automatically enrolled in the program for the next calendar year (January 1 through December 31) unless you decide to opt out of the program or your insurance coverage changes and you are no longer eligible for the program.

-* The Co-Pay Assistance Program is available only in the United States.
+* No claim for reimbursement of any out-of-pocket expense covered by the Co-Pay Program may be submitted to any third-party payer, where public or private.
+The Co-Pay Program is available only in the United States and cannot be combined with any other rebate/coupon, free trial, or similar offer.
+Co-Pay Benefits are not transferable.
 This program assists patients with their out-of-pocket drug costs for their prescribed Sanofi Genzyme treatment only and does not cover or provide support for the cost of MD office visits/evaluations, nursing services/observation periods, blood work, x-rays or other testing, pre-medications/other medications, Epi pens, transportation or other related services.
 Sanofi Genzyme reserves the right to make eligibility decisions, set program maximums, and rescind, revoke, or amend this program without notice.